 You’ve got to start somewhere.
-Our first junior received a set of plastic toddler golf clubs when he started walking on his first birthday.
-Given he was one years old they may not have been the best toddler golf clubs but they worked.
-He's a Christmas baby and winters are often cold and icy in Portland, OR.
-For a couple of months he wandered around indoors whacking his entire ball collection around the house on a continuous basis - rugby balls, bouncy balls, plastic balls of all sizes, tennis balls, you name it he hit it.
-When the weather warmed up he took the plastic clubs outside and started hitting plastic practice golf balls.
+Our youngest got a set of plastic toddler golf clubs when he started walking on his first birthday.
+These turned out to be the best toddler golf clubs at the time.
+Since it was winter in the North West, for a couple of months he wandered around indoors whacking all sorts of balls around the house - plastic balls of all sizes, tennis balls, bouncy balls, you name it, he hit it.
+When the weather warmed up he took the plastic clubs outside and started hitting plastic practice golf balls in the back yard.

-An elderly neighbor witnessed the enthusiasm and it was not long before a perfectly cut down 9 iron appeared and the plastic toddler golf clubs were forgotten about all together.
-By age 2 the child was lining balls up and chipping them over the back fence.
-Back in those days there was no US Kids "First Club" or "Yard Club" - but the boy had a golf club and seemed to know exactly what to do with it.
+An elderly neighbor witnessed the enthusiasm and it was not long before a perfectly cut down. light weight 9 iron appeared and the plastic toddler golf clubs were forgotten about all together.
+By age 2 he was lining up balls and chipping them over the back fence.
+In the early 2000's there was no US Kids "First Club" or "Yard Club" - but the boy had a golf club and seemed to know exactly what to do with it.
 Parents often want to know at what age to start their kids playing golf.
 With the appropriate size and weight equipment it's never too early.
 The only word of warning is not to take it too seriously and let kids have fun and learn to enjoy the game.

-Kids that have natural hand eye ball co-ordination have good, what is termed , ‘gaze control’.
+Very often, kids that have natural hand-eye-ball co-ordination have good, what is termed , ‘gaze control’.
 This is simply the normal movement of the two eyes simultaneously in the same direction to bring something into view.
-A study published in the Journal of Neuroscience titled, Eye-Hand Co-ordination in Object Manipulation, supports a theory that gaze control is a major contributing factor in developing good hand-eye coordination - in putting a golf ball for example, subjects appear to control gaze shifts and fixations proactively to gather visual information for guiding movements.
-There are various things that can be done to encourage hand eye coordination and vision therapy is a starting point.
-For young kids early eye checks are essential.
+A study published in the Journal of Neuroscience titled, Eye-Hand Co-ordination in Object Manipulation, supports a theory that gaze control is a major contributing factor in developing good hand-eye coordination (e.g. practicing putting a golf ball), by learning to controlling gaze shifts and fixations proactively, to gather visual information for guiding movements.

-The USKids Yard Club RS39 (Right Start, 39 inch height) is the lightest and most flexible club that U.S.Kids Golf offers.
-It will help first time golfers, age 3 to 5, learn to hit balls, have fun and see quick success.
-There are also other Yard Club sizes for older children.
+The USKids Yard Club (starting as small as 21 inch length for toddler approx. 36 inches tall) is the lightest and most flexible club that U.S.Kids Golf offers.
+It will help first time golfers, from as young as age 2, to learn to hit balls, have fun and see quick success.
+There are also other Yard Club sizes for older children up to approx. 51 inches tall.
 The super light-weight, oversize head makes good golf shots easier with a larger hitting area.

 The molded grip promotes the proper hand position and a natural swing.
-The Yard Club comes packaged with 3 soft limited-flight Yard balls to use in your yard or at the park, but it is designed to hit real golf balls too.
+The Yard Club comes packaged with some soft limited-flight Yard balls to use in your yard or at the park, but it is also designed to hit real golf balls.
 It comes in blue or pink and features a light-weight Y-flex composite shaft.
-The finished club length is 23 inches and the club head weighs only 150 grams.
+At only 100 grams this is a great first club for toddler and young kids.

 For the really young golfer (e.g. starting as soon as your toddler can walk) or before your toddler reaches the level of interest to warrant the expense of metal clubs, here are some great options for outdoor or indoor fun.